avysel/ethereum-helloworld/README.md

 ## PayableHello
-(Node.js, Web3.js 1.0)

 Same as Hello.
 But changing the name costs 2 ETH.
-User can pay more than 2 ETH, and gets a deposit (event) for any payment.
+User can pay more than 2 ETH, and gets a receipt (event) for any payment.
 Contract owner can get ethers owned by its contract.
 We can't send Ether to the contract without changing the name